jeremysolarz/anthos-config-management-cluster-selector-and-policy/README.md

 Each cluster's ACM operator must be configured to point to the config-root in locality-specific-policy/.

-The setup directory and cluster configs for this example assumed the names "belgium", "belgium-2", "iowa" and "taiwan".
+The setup directory and cluster configs for this example assumed the names "frankfurt-dz", "muenster-dz" and "hannover-dz".

 Each cluster has its own config in the [setup/] directory.

-If you are not using default names of "belgium", "belgium-2", "iowa" and "taiwan", update the cluster's names in the `spec.clusterName` field.
+If you are not using default names of "frankfurt-dz", "muenster-dz" and "hannover-dz", update the cluster's names in the `spec.clusterName` field.

 1. Update the files in [setup/](setup/) to include your cluster names and git username.
     For example, if your github username is `user@example.com`, change each YAML to include